-The MVLA school district has been a devout follower of the AP system since its inception.
+The MVLA School District has been a devout follower of the AP system since its inception.
 In 1971, the district offered four AP courses.
 Today, the district offers 31 of the 35 courses created by College Board.
-AP enrollment is on the uptick, in alignment with the MVLA School Board’s efforts, and last year, 83 percent of the 3177 AP exams taken at MVLA achieved at least a passing score.
+AP enrollment is on the uptick, in alignment with the district’s efforts, and last year, 83 percent of the 3177 AP exams taken at MVLA achieved at least a passing score.

 School board discussions focus on increasing AP access to all demographics and getting rid of any sub-three scores, and the focus on AP has been a driving factor in many of the administration’s actions.
 High AP enrollment and achievement plays a key role in determining different public school rankings, specifically Newsweek’s yearly public school rankings, in which AP enrollment makes up 17.5 percent of the weighting scheme.

 Yet while the district champions AP achievement as the pinnacle of academic success, there’s increasing dialogue centered around freshman college readiness, and specifically, the lack thereof.
 AP enrollment has been increasing nationwide, yet recent 12th grade assessments done by the National Assessment of Educational Progress show decreases in both reading and math preparedness.

 Pushing away from decades-worth of AP-centric focus isn’t easy, but for schools with the resources like MVLA, it’s necessary.
 The AP curriculum forces teachers to teach to the test, and it limit teachers’ ability to create meaningful content in favor of compressed schedules short on time and fueled by a single assessment.
 When asking how high schools should best prepare students for college and beyond, the AP program fails to meet the necessary criteria.